-- 8.51 Councillors may contact a Divisional Manager, Director or the General Manager to discuss, or to make arrangements to meet to discuss, Council services or projects.
-Councillors must not make direct contact without the approval of the General Manager, Director or Divisional Manager and where such approval has been granted must not direct or pressure staff in the performance of their work.
+- 8.52 Councillors may contact a Divisional Manager, Director or the General Manager to discuss, or to make arrangements to meet to discuss, Council services or projects.
+Councillors must not make direct contact with staff without the approval of the General Manager, Director or Divisional Manager and where such approval has been granted must not direct or pressure staff in the performance of their work.
+Staff must immediately report all breaches to their Divisional Manager, Director or General Manager. - 8.53 Councillors must not request staff to undertake work for the Councillor or for any other person with the exception of work of a clerical nature directly related to the performance of their civic duties.
+Such a request must be made to the Public Officer. - 8.54 Councillors must not take advantage of their official position to improperly influence other Councillors, members of staff or delegates in the performance of their public or professional duties for the purpose of securing private benefit for themselves or for some other person.
 Staff must immediately report all breaches to their Divisional Manager, Director or General Manager.
-Councillors should or with Divisional staff work of a clerical nature directly related to the performance of their civic duties.
-Such a request must be made to the Public Officer. - 8.52 Councillors must not request staff to undertake work for the Councillor or for any other Councillors must not take advantage of their official position to improperly influence other Councillors, members of staff or delegates in the performance of their public or professional duties for the purpose of securing private benefit for without the approval of the General Manager, Director or Divisional Manager and where such approval has been granted must not direct or pressure staff in the performance of their work.
-Staff must immediately report all breaches to their Divisional Manager, Director or General Manager. - 8.53 Councillors must not request staff to undertake work for the Councillor or for any other person with the exception of work of a clerical nature directly related to the performance of their civic duties.
-Such a request must be made to the Public Officer